 - Carefully light the match or lighter and hold it up against the edge of the fabric.
 How the fabric reacts will tell you what it’s made from.

-The list below will help you determine with an educated guess what the fabric is made of.
+The list below will help you determine what the fabric is made of.

 The fabric will burn fast and the fire will singe the fabric.
 The flame will have a yellow glow and after the lighter is removed, the fabric will continue to burn quickly with an afterglow.
 The smell will be neutral, like burning paper, and the ashes left behind will be light and gray in color.